 Think of how many weddings you have been to (or at least been invited to) and you will notice a big trend: they are all in the evening.
 But, what makes an evening wedding so great?
 The truth is, people just pick evenings because they think it is convenient.
-What they do not realize is that they are often paying more for that “convenience” and in more ways than one.
+What they do not realise is that they are often paying more for that “convenience” and in more ways than one.

 Morning weddings have plenty of advantages – and price is only one of them.
 If you are looking for a way to create a unique wedding ceremony, consider going for an earlier start time – or even aim for sunrise.
 There is nothing better than fresh, morning air and bird songs singing during your nuptials.